Elementeum (ELET) Price Hits $0.0055 on Top Exchanges

-Elementeum (CURRENCY:ELET) traded up 161.4% against the U.S. dollar during the 1 day period ending at 11:00 AM Eastern on March 11th.
-One Elementeum coin can now be bought for approximately $0.0055 or 0.00000014 BTC on popular cryptocurrency exchanges.
-During the last week, Elementeum has traded up 23.3% against the U.S. dollar.
-Elementeum has a total market cap of $28,608.19 and approximately $56.00 worth of Elementeum was traded on exchanges in the last 24 hours.
+Elementeum (CURRENCY:ELET) traded down 0.3% against the U.S. dollar during the 24 hour period ending at 11:00 AM Eastern on March 12th.
+During the last week, Elementeum has traded 15.5% higher against the U.S. dollar.
+One Elementeum coin can currently be bought for $0.0055 or 0.00000014 BTC on popular exchanges.
+Elementeum has a total market cap of $28,656.15 and approximately $40.00 worth of Elementeum was traded on exchanges in the last 24 hours.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.